datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 ## Data Visualization Project

-Data Visualization is an incredibly important skill for a data scientitst.
+Data Visualization is an incredibly important skill for a data scientist.
 Being able to generate exploratory visualizations that help you understand the data and explanatory visualizations so that your findings

 As such, this exercise has been generated to practice your, GitHub, terminal navigation, RStudio, and data wrangling skills.